 When is the best time to visit Colmar?

 The best time to visit Colmar is from April/ June, September/October and then December to see the Christmas markets.
 It is best to avoid July and August: they are the hottest time of the year and the busiest.
 No one wants to walk around a crowd of people all sweaty!
 Spring is beautiful with all the flowers on display.
 Visiting during the festive period can be very expensive so best to book in advance to avoid high accommodation costs.

 How to get to Colmar?

 Reaching Colmar is pretty simple.
-Depending on your starting point, you can take a train, coach bus or plane.
-France has an excellent train network, and you can reach the city easily by train.
+Depending on your starting point, you can take a train, coach bus, car or plane.
+France has an excellent train network, and you can reach the Alsatian city quickly and easily by train.
 Both TER and TGV from SNCF will get you to the town in no time.

 From Paris Gare de l’Est station, the journey will take less than 3 hours.
 If you plan to tour the region, you can access the city via Strasbourg in just 35 minutes by train.

 The easiest will be to fly to Mulhouse-Basel-Freiburg or Zurich airports if you are flying.
 From there you can either rent a car and drive to Colmar or take the train to Colmar.
 A train from Basel will get you to Colmar in 45 minutes or 2 hours from Zurich.